RencBell/Coursera_PythonProject/README.md

+# Coursera - Programming for Everybody (Getting Started with Python)

-# Python for Everybody (Getting started with Python) - University of Michigan
+this contains all the asssignments for "Programming for Everybody (Getting Started with Python)" on Coursera by the University of Michigan.